mpenkov/reddit-liveleak-bot/README.md

 You also need [youtube-dl](http://rg3.github.io/youtube-dl/).

-On Ubuntu, you can install these with:
+You can install these with:

-    sudo apt-get install youtube-dl python-yaml python-sqlalchemy
-    sudo pip install praw lxml requests requests-toolbelt
+    pip -r requirements.txt

 Update youtube-dl to the latest version: